 Barbara Askinas earned her M.B.A. in Organizational Behavior and spent over 15 years working inside Fortune 100 companies, serving as vice president of human resources and company officer for a fast growth start up, transforming a portfolio of investments into an integrated, professionally managed company.
 She currently provides executive advisory services to entrepreneurial leaders.
 As an adjunct professor of organizational behavior and communication since 2006, Barbara has taught courses ranging from innovation and entrepreneurship to business communication and techniques of speaking for the LeBow College of Business and the College of Arts and Sciences.

-Assistant Clinical Professor, Department of Decision Sciences
+Clinical Professor, School of Education

 Larry Epstein, MBA

-Associate Teaching Professor and Interim Department Head
+Teaching Professor and Interim Department Head,

 Department of Arts & Entertainment Enterprise